prevwong/reka.js/docs/guides/getting-started.md

 Earlier, we created a `Frame` instance, but what happens to its `View` when we performed the above mutation?

-Well, its `View` is automatically updated to reflect the changes made in the `State`:
+Well, its `View` is automatically updated to reflect the changes made in `State`:

 ```tsx
 // from previous example